Contractors’ Claims, Remedies and Reliefs

 - is beyond the reasonable control of the contractor;

 - was not reasonably foreseeable at the time of entering the contract;

 - could not have been avoided;

 - is not attributable to the employer; and

 - prevents the contractor from performing its obligations under the contract.

-To successfully claim force majeure, the contractor must prove that a force majeure event exists and that it is preventing performance,temporarily or permanently.
+To successfully claim , the contractor must prove that a event exists and that it is preventing performance, temporarily or permanently.
 What constitutes ‘prevention’ in this context will depend on the wording but also on the governing law of the contract.
 For instance, under English law, the prevention must be legal or physical.
 A contractor will not be able to claim that it was ‘prevented’ from performing the contract just because the cost of performance has increased above what was originally anticipated.

 As with other claims, the contractor must also comply with contractual condition precedents, such as notice provisions.
 Again, failure to comply with such contractual condition precedents may or may not have a debarring effect.

 If successful, a contractor may be entitled to a graduated range of remedies, including extension of time, loss and expense, suspension of performance, termination of the contract and consequential provisions.

 A contractor will typically be entitled to an extension of time for delays arising from being ‘prevented’ from performing his or her obligations under the contract.
 However, he or she will generally be under the obligation to minimise any such delay.